husnaingilani0/lynx/README.md

     Name: Your full name.
     Username: Your chosen username on the platform.
-    Email Address: Your email address for communication purposes.
+    Email Address: Your email address for communication and account purposes.
+    All Information Added During Checkout & Account Creation: for service providing reasons.

 ### 2. Data We Do Not See